 4. Monoprice Premier Series XLR Microphone Cable

-The thick, heavy-gauge wires are extremely durable and can handle anything life on the road has to throw at them without showing any signs of damage.
+The thick, heavy-gauge wires are incredibly durable and can handle anything life on the road has to throw at them without showing any signs of damage.

-Available in lengths starting at 1.5feet and going all the way up to 150-feet, they are perfect for any size studio as well as live recordings.
+Available in lengths starting at 1.5 feet and going up to 150 feet, they are perfect for any size studio as well as live recordings.

 - Features male and female connectors that can be paired with a range of microphones and recording equipment